The Crocus Campaign

 Building homes, growing hope in Saffron Walden

 As a desirable place to live, Saffron Walden has a significant shortage of small, affordable accommodation which limits the ability of local people to stay close to their roots.
-The average price of a home is also more than 13 times the average salary and most market rents in the town cost at least a quarter of monthly earnings.
+The average price of a home is also more than 13 times the average salary, and most market rents in the town cost at least a quarter of monthly earnings.
 For those struggling on a low income, this makes living here practically impossible.

 “…Without any property or capital, my situation was very precarious.
 Being granted an Almshouse flat enabled me to remain at the heart of the community, close to friends and family.
 The Charity gave me a secure home which contributed greatly to my mental recovery from the stroke.”

-(Simon, resident)
+(Simon, Almshouse resident)

-Why do we need support?
+Why do we need your support?

-Alongside these ongoing expenditures, we hold a number of loans on our existing properties, all of which are currently re-paid from licence revenues.
-Whilst this makes it possible for us to keep going as we are, it doesn’t enable us to plan for a future that proactively addresses the current housing crisis or alleviates pressure on Uttlesford District Council to build more affordable homes in the town.
+Funding a rolling programme of maintenance and improvements to our existing properties costs around £175,000 a year.
+Much of our accommodation is also within listed buildings, which require careful restoration and sensitive refurbishment.
+Whilst our income from licence revenues makes it possible for us to maintain our existing properties, it doesn’t enable us to plan for a future that proactively addresses the current housing crisis or alleviates pressure on Uttlesford District Council to build more affordable homes in the town.

 The Crocus Campaign

 The anticipated capital cost of Project Crocus is expected to be around £5.5m million and whilst as much as £1m may be available from our ringfenced funds, we are still left with a significant shortfall.
-This is why we are launching the Crocus Campaign; to create not just 16 modern, affordable homes for people in financial hardship, but also to promote our broader vision with potential givers and grant-makers, so that we can secure our charitable activities for the long-term.
+This is why we have launched the Crocus Campaign; to create not just 16 modern, affordable homes for people in financial hardship, but also to promote our broader vision with potential givers and grant-makers, so that we can secure our charitable activities for the long-term.

 Here are just a few examples of how a gift to the Crocus Campaign can make a real difference to the lives of local people: